SaumickPradhan/Gamified-Canvas-ACan/README.md

   <details>
     <summary><b>Consider visual design principles in your design:</b></summary>
     i.The UI has simplicity in using.
 All the features and interactive options are clearly laid out.
 The feature have regularity and in font size, color and other styling.<br>
 ii.
-The visual hierarchy is similar to an iPad which the user is familiar with. <br>
+The visual hierarchy is similar to Canvas but Gamified, based on above mentioned Games, which the user is familiar with. <br>
 iii.
-Not much learning is required as it has a layout similar to Apple’s other UI (like CarPlay or iPad).
+Not much learning is required as it has a layout similar to other Game UI.
 This helps in Learnability as there is a continuity in the UI from other platforms<br>
 iv.
-Proximity of all the 4 productivity apps is seen.
-Also the controls are well spaced in their own grids.<br>
+Proximity of all the pages is seen.
+Also the controls are well spaced in their own grids.
+Easy to show navigation and current page<br>
 v.
-Color is same throughout and the user is able to familiarize with it quickly.
-It has a similar interface to some of the other Apple devices the user knows about.<br>
+Color is same throughout and the user is able to familiarize with it quickly.<br>
 vi.
 Controls are visually represented and easy to access.
 They provide feedback for every interaction.<br>
   </details>